What Is the M4V Format?

 You cannot view DRM-protected M4V files without permission from the iTunes account that purchased the file.
 To access an iTunes account, the user will need to log in with the Apple ID they received when they first signed up for the service.

 DRM-protected M4V files can only be purchased from or played on the iTunes app on iOS devices such as an iPhone, iPad, or iPod Touch.
 Non-protected M4V files can also be played by third-party applications and non-iOS platforms.
+This includes software like Windows Media Player, VLC, and of course, QuickTime.

 On a Windows-based PC, it is usually possible to play M4V files via the default Windows Media Player.
 There are many free players available, including the Apple QuickTime player.
 Google Drive supports playing M4V files directly from cloud storage.
 Another option is to change the file extension from .m4v to .mp4, which allows the file to be played on most standard MP4 media players.